Taytay Church: History

 A new church made of stone was built in 1599.
 Completed in 1601, it was considered to be the first church built by the Jesuits out of stone outside Manila.
-A larger church was constructed in 1630 by Fr Juan de Salazar.
-In 1632 typhoon blew away the roofing of the new church, which was soon replaced with the help of the townspeople.
+A larger church was constructed in 1630 by Fr.
+Juan de Salazar.
+In 1632, a typhoon blew away the roofing of the new church, which was soon replaced with the help of the townspeople.
 The church sustained significant damage in 1639 when the Chinese set fire to the church in their revolt against Spanish authorities.

 Blessed Diego de San Vitores and St. Pedro Calungsod

 Diego Luis de San Vitores was a Jesuit missionary who was assigned to Taytay from 1662 to 1668.
 In 1666, the Jesuits assigned a young boy named Pedro Calungsod as an altar boy in the church.
 Calungsod would eventually become San Vitores' assistant throughout the latter's assignment in Taytay.

 San Vitores was eventually assigned to be a missionary in the Marianas Islands in 1668 and Calungsod went with him as his assistant.
 It was in the Marianas where they would meet their martyrdom in 1672.
 San Vitores was among the martyred missionaries in the Mariana beatified by the Catholic Church in 1985.
 Calungsod was beatified in 2000 and canonized in 2012.